Toyota Land Cruiser (J70): History

-2014: Toyota introduced the 4-door wagon GRJ76 and double-cabin GRJ79 pickup body in the Japan market as a limited-edition '30th Anniversary' Series 70 for a 12-month run.
-This model came with the 1GR-FE V6 petrol engine and 5 speed manual transmission.
+2014: Although it had been discontinued in 2004, Toyota reintroduced a limited-edition '30th Anniversary' 70-series for a 12-month run in the Japanese market.
+It was available either as a 4-door wagon (GRJ76) or a double-cabin pickup body (GRJ79).
+This model came with the 1GR-FE V6 petrol engine and 5-speed manual transmission.
 This model was on limited sale in Japan only until June 2015 when Japanese law required all new vehicles to come with Vehicle Skid Control, something the 70 Series does not have.

 2015: The Land Cruiser 70 started production by Salvador Caetano in Ovar, Portugal in an updated version from mid 2015 onwards for export to the African market, Morocco in particular.
 However, the model won't be reintroduced to the European market because its engines are not emissions-certified in Europe.
-This is in spite of the 1VD-FTE being available for the Land Cruiser 200 in a twin-turbo version.
+This is in spite of the 1VD-FTV being available for the Land Cruiser 200 in a twin-turbo version.
 The Portuguese-built Land Cruisers have a 231 PS engine and a five-speed manual transmission.
 Production initially consisted of a five-door station wagon and a double-cab pickup.

-2022: Ongoing modifications have brought the 70 series abreast of ratcheting safety and environmental regulation.
-The 2022 model for Australia meets Euro 5 emissions standards, while accommodating front and side airbags (a significant task given the rigid ladder frame) and frame strengthening to meet side impact requirements.
+2022: Ongoing modifications brought the 70 series abreast of ratcheting safety and environmental regulation.
+The 2022 model for Australia met Euro 5 emissions standards, while accommodating front and side airbags (a significant task given the rigid ladder frame) and frame strengthening to meet side impact requirements.
 The Land Cruiser 76 wagon was reintroduced earlier taking advantage of these safety improvements, in early 2021 it accounted for more than half of 70 series Australian private sales.

+2023: The optional 2.8-litre 1GD-FTV engine became available exclusively with an automatic transmission, alongside the existing engines with manual transmissions.
+Incandescent headlights were replaced with LED units, and the combination meter was changed to a 40-series inspired look, with an additional 4.2 inch colour multi-information display.
+Ashtrays were deleted from the equipment list, along with the cigarette lighter.